 As a child, Freeman read fairytales and continued her love of literature into adulthood.
 She read Charles Dickens, Edgar Allen Poe, Nathaniel Hawthorne, and Leo Tolstoy, along with female writers such as Sarah Orne Jewett and Harriet Beecher Stowe.
 She wrote stories about characters in New England with her friend Evelyn Sawyer.
 After moving back to Randolph, she began writing religious poetry.
 Though this poetry was never published, a short story titled “A Shadow Family” became her first publication.
 In her later works, Freeman wrote about strong female characters amid reserved male counterparts.
 Her adult and children’s short stories, poetry, and novels were popular.

 In 1892, Freeman met Dr. Charles Manning Freeman in Metuchen, New Jersey.
-The couple married on January 1, 1902 and built a home in Metuchen.
+The couple married on January 1st, 1902, and built a home in Metuchen.
 She was thought of as a local celebrity and used Metuchen as the setting for a few of her novels.
 Throughout the rest of her career, she wrote many more short stories, worked on a film, and wrote eleven more volumes.
-Her husband became an alcoholic and drug addict and was committed to New Jersey State Hospital for the Insane in Trenton in 1920.
-Though she did not publish many other works during the 1920s, she was awarded the William Dean Howells Medal for her fictional work by the American Academy of Arts and Letters, and was one of the first women elected to the National Institute for Arts and Letters.
+Soon after husband became an alcoholic and drug addict and was committed to New Jersey State Hospital for the Insane in Trenton in 1920.
+Though she did not publish many other works during the 1920s, she was awarded the William Dean Howells Medal for her fictional work by the American Academy of Arts and Letters.
+She was one of the first women elected to the National Institute for Arts and Letters.

-She passed away on March 15, 1930 and is interred in Hillside Cemetery in Plainfield, New Jersey.
-Her work still receives much acclaim for her work in the genre, especially “A New England Nun” and “The Revolt of ‘Mother.’”
+She passed away on March 15, 1930, and was buried in Hillside Cemetery in Plainfield, New Jersey.
+Her work still receives critical acclaim for work in the genre, especially “A New England Nun” and “The Revolt of ‘Mother.’”